MAgNET: A Graph U-Net Architecture for Mesh-Based Simulations: Introduction

 Computational models are essential tools for studying, designing, and controlling complex systems in many fields, including engineering, physics, biology, economics, and social networks.
 These models are often based on physical laws and mathematical equations, with partial differential equations (PDEs) being a common tool for describing how quantities change over space and time.
 In mechanics and physics, the PDEs are most commonly solved with numerical methods upon earlier space- and time- discretization, and a large number of domain-specific computational models have been developed so far, with the finite element method (FEM) and the finite volume method (FVM) being the most commonly used approaches in solid- and fluid mechanics, respectively.
 However, despite significant advances in computational performance over the last decade, such high-fidelity numerical simulations remain prohibitively expensive for many important applications, including emerging areas such as real-time feedback/control in the computer-assisted surgery \citep{johnsen2015niftysim, bui} or soft robotics \citep{rus2015design, goury2018fast}.
 Speeding up such models whilst maintaining the desired accuracy is an active area of research, and one of the main motivations of the present work.

 Recently, deep learning (DL) techniques have taken a center stage across many disciplines.
 The DL models have proven to be accurate and efficient in predicting non-trivial nonlinear relationships in data.
-For that reason, they have been tried for a variety of applications also in mechanics, such as surrogate modelling \citep{U-Mesh, DESHPANDE2022115307, vasilis, GLUMAC2023110135} or model discovery and calibration \citep{HUANG2020109491, THAKOLKARAN2022105076}.
+As such, they have been used for a variety of applications, including surrogate modeling in mechanics \citep{U-Mesh, NIKOLOPOULOS2022104652, DESHPANDE2022115307, vasilis, ZHANG2023106354, GLUMAC2023110135}, or model discovery and calibration \citep{HUANG2020109491,THAKOLKARAN2022105076}.
 The deep neural network approaches can be categorized with respect to how they use the data and \emph{a~priori} knowledge about the modelled system.
 In purely data-driven approaches, DL models rely on performing supervised learning on either experimental or numerically generated data and are agnostic to the underlying physics or model.
-As such, they are able to reproduce the physics-based relationship by implicitly learning on a relatively large amount of data \citep{FEM-deep, aydin2019general, daniel2020model, ML_CFD}.
-If the \emph{a~priori} information about the modelled system is introduced, such networks are termed as Physics Informed Neural Networks (PINNs) \citep{PINN, SAMANIEGO2020112790, HENKES2022114790, KLEIN2022115501, ZHANG2022114871}.
+As such, they are able to reproduce the physics-based relationship by implicitly learning on a relatively large amount of data \citep{FEM-deep, aydin2019general, daniel2020model, ML_CFD, HOQ2023106267}.
+If the \emph{a~priori} information about the modelled system is introduced, such networks are termed as Physics Informed Neural Networks (PINNs) \citep{PINN, SAMANIEGO2020112790, HENKES2022114790, NGUYEN2022105176, ROY2023106049}.
 With respect to the purely data-driven approaches, PINNs are generally more accurate, require less data for training, and possess better generalization capabilities.
 The framework presented in the present work is generally applicable to both cases, however, for the sake of clarity, we will later only focus on purely data-driven types of networks.
 In any case, once trained, the DL models can be used as fast surrogates for computationally expensive high-fidelity numerical methods.